-Cara Delevingne Has an Ear Modification and We Can’t Stop Staring
+Cara Delevingne Has an Ear Modification, and We Can’t Stop Staring

 MORE: 21 Pairs of Cute Earrings to Shop Right Now

-According to Metro, Delevingne may have done it for a role in the upcoming Amazon series “Carnival Row” which will also star Orlando Bloom.
+According to Metro, she may have done it for a role in the upcoming Amazon series “Carnival Row” which will also star Orlando Bloom.

+“Delevingne looks like she has had very unique contouring of her ear.
+Custom contouring like this can be achieved by surgically carving grooves in the ear cartilage,” according to Adam H. Hamawy, MD, FACS.
+“A procedure like this permanently changes the ear and is very difficult to reverse so think twice before rushing out to get your’s done.”

+We knew there were many different ways to contour, but this variation certainly takes the cake.
 We’ll be staring until more deets arrive.